 The first application of this model was in 2014 with Google’s BeyondCorp.
 This technology shifted access control to specific users and applications in place of the castle-and-moat system.
-As remote work became more common in the coming years — accelerated by the pandemic — the flaws in VPN systems that allow this remote access became apparent and more companies began to utilize technology solutions for zero trust.
+As remote work became more common in the coming years — accelerated by the pandemic — the flaws in VPN systems that allow this remote access became apparent and more companies began to utilise technology solutions for zero trust.
 Workforces have become dispersed and physical barriers into a network or system (like in a traditional office) have disappeared in recent years, making zero trust a necessity for security.

-While the term has become so buzzy it’s almost lost meaning among many in the security industry, the actual application of zero trust is critical to modern cyber security and can limit the damage done if your organization is attacked.
+While the term has become so buzzy it’s almost lost meaning among many in the security industry, the actual application of zero trust is critical to modern cyber security and can limit the damage done if your organisation is attacked.

 What is Zero Trust Network Access?